Jürgen Klopp: Endorsements

 Klopp's popularity is used in advertisements by, among others, Puma, Opel and the German cooperative banking group Volksbanken-Raiffeisenbanken.
 According to Horizont, trade magazine for the German advertising industry, and the business weekly Wirtschaftswoche, Klopp's role as "brand ambassador" for Opel successfully helped the struggling carmaker to increase sales.
 He is also an ambassador for the German anti-racism campaign "Respekt!
 Kein Platz für Rassismus" ("Respect!
 No room for racism") and featured in a video for the song Komm hol die Pille raus by children's song author Volker Rosin to encourage young football talents.
+Klopp's brand ambassadorship to Deutsche Vermögensberatung (DVAG) was criticized and discredited for its business model and corporate culture by consumer advocates.
+He defended the DVAG and was a partner and brand ambassador for DVAG from 2015 until at least 2025.
 Starting in 2019, Klopp became an ambassador for Erdinger, a German brewery best known for its wheat beers.
-Klopp featured in an advertising campaign for the beer, telling bartenders to "Never skim an Erdinger."
+He featured in an advertising campaign for the beer, telling bartenders to "Never skim an Erdinger."
 After Liverpool's title win in 2020, the Brewery also produced a special limited edition series of cans featuring Klopp's face and autograph, which sold out quickly online.
-In 2020, he signed a personal endorsement deal with Adidas, agreeing to become a brand ambassador and wearing their footwear in training sessions and future advertisements.
+In 2020, Klopp signed a personal endorsement deal with Adidas, agreeing to become a brand ambassador and wearing their footwear in training sessions and future advertisements.
 In 2021 he appeared in an ad for Snickers.
 In October 2024, Trivago named Klopp as the face of their new global marketing campaign.